1.1 The Auction organizer is LLC E-Laiks operating under Reg. No: 40103262049

 4.6 Should any troubles in the Web-site operation occur at the moment of termination of bidding, the Auction House shall be entitled to re-schedule the bidding termination date.
 In that case, the Auction House undertakes to inform all the participants as to the rescheduled date of the bidding –either by sending e-mail or by placing the corresponding information online.

-5.1 The Buyer shall be obliged to pay up the lot/lots won by him within 14 days from the moment of the Auction termination.
+5.1 The Buyer shall be obliged to pay up the lot/lots won by him within 12 days from the moment of the Auction termination. for each overdue day + 1% to the commission of the Auction House.

 5.2 The Buyer undertakes to cover the full cost of delivery and package of the lot/lots won.